 3. The Gulch: Best Area for Luxury Travelers

 The Gulch is named because of an actual gulch that runs through the neighborhood where the railroad tracks run through town.
-The Gulch is an interesting mix of modern architecture, luxury hotels, high rises, and condos, so it’s one of the best places to stay in Nashville when you’re in search of a luxurious hotel or fancy condo for your stay in Music City.
+The Gulch is an interesting mix of modern architecture, luxury hotels, high rises, and condos, so it’s one of the best places to stay in Nashville when you’re searching for a luxurious hotel or fancy condo for your stay in Music City.

 The primary activities for visitors to The Gulch involve eating at trendy restaurants, shopping, and drinking, but the neighborhood is still within easy walking distance of nearby areas like Downtown Nashville and SoBro.
-After you stuff yourself at Biscuit Love Gulch, take a walk down the Gulch Greenway and spend some time relaxing at Frankie Pierce Park.
+After you stuff yourself at Biscuit Love Gulch, walk down the Gulch Greenway and relax at Frankie Pierce Park.

 - Stroll along the Gulch Greenway toward Frankie Pierce Park